evanx/sublog-http/README.md

 - as the network is a `host` bridge, so the reconfigured `port` is accessible on the host

 This container can be checked as follows:
-- `docker ps` to see if actually started, otherwise try without `-d` to see the error.
+- `docker ps` to see if actually started, otherwise omit `-d` to debug.
 - `netstat -ntl` to see that a process is listening on port `8088`
 - `http://localhost:8088` via `curl` or browser